 If you’re pain-free and fully mobile, then you have healthy feet, whatever they look like.
 As in so many areas of life, there’s nothing to be gained by comparing yourself to someone else’s idea of normal.

-Read more about different Foot Conditions and Treatments that may cause foot pain and lead to lower limb injuries.
+Find out more about different foot and musculoskeletal conditions that may cause foot pain and lead to lower limb injuries.